heolss/Conformal_analyses/README.md

 - Contains the main functions that are used for the main analysis of the paper

 ### master.R
-- The analyses for the study are divided into different sub-scripts that are used to produce the different tables and figures of the manuscript.
+- Each sub part of the analysis is compiled in a separate sub-script.
-- The master-script collects all sub-scripts together to provide an overview of the analysis.
-This can be used to run each sub-script / analysis in a serial way that aims to reproduce the structure of the analysis of how the results are presented in the manuscript.
+- The master.R is the main script that collects all sub-scripts together and provides an overview of the analysis.
+Each sub-script can be run separately in a serial way from within the master-script.
+- Running the full master-script aims to reproduce all the quantitative results in the manuscript.

 ## Output
 - An output folder where tables and figures are collected.

-# System requirements
+# System requirements and installation
-All statistical analyses were performed using R, version 4.0.0 (R Foundation).
+All statistical analyses were performed using R, version 4.0.0 (R Foundation for Statistical Computing, Vienna, Austria.
+URL https://www.R-project.org/.).
 R-packages dplyr, tidyr, ggplo2, gridExtra, and reshape2 were utilized for the analysis.